jschwendener/vue-renderless-audio/README.md

 ```

 ## Browser Support
-All browsers supporting Vue 2.x and the `<audio>` element should have no known issues.
+This component has not been properly tested yet, but I'm planning to target all browsers supporting Vue 2.x and the `<audio>` element.

 ## License
 [MIT](https://github.com/sagalbot/vue-select/blob/master/LICENSE.md)